 But the problem is, your liver can only handle blood toxins to a certain capacity at any one time.
 Which means you can easily strain your liver with a gush of nasty toxins via that toxic diet.

 So, when it gets overloaded and fails to eliminate all toxins from your blood, your body will start to mobilize your skin to help expel the unfiltered toxins.

 Think of each cell as a human being.
 It may "fall sick" or become weak due to an attack by toxic substances, free radicals, bacteria, fungi and viruses etc. So when its health deteriorates, it won't be able to perform as good as when it's healthy and strong.
+Agree?

-Don't forget that each cell has its own waste to clear too (like us, they eat and poop).
-So, imagine it has to help with expelling toxins from the blood and if the toxins come in huge quantity, it can easily get overwhelmed and wind up storing the toxins instead.
+Don't forget that each cell has its own waste to clear too; like us, they eat and poop.
+So, imagine it has to help with expelling toxins from the blood.
+And if the toxins come in huge quantity, it can easily get overwhelmed and wind up storing the toxins instead.

 Things get worse when you have more fat cells under your skin since fat cells can store fat-soluble toxins.

 Imagine you have 0.001% of cells underneath your skin storing toxins... this "very small percentage" (i.e. millions of them) is large enough to cause an acne breakout as virgin coconut oil stimulates the cells to spit out toxins.
 Virgin coconut oil also helps to kill local bacteria that attack cells.